 For all types of hepatitis C in the United States, the

 - 75 to 85 out of 100 infected people will go on to develop chronic infection

-- 5 to 20 will develop cirrhosis of the liver within 20 to 30 years
+- 10 to 20 will develop cirrhosis of the liver within 20 to 30 years

 The earlier you get treatment, the better your chances of preventing serious liver damage.
 In addition to drug therapy, you’ll need follow-up blood tests to see how well it’s working.